Turtl3Gamr1ne/Fake-Hacker-App/README.md

-Please don´t use this in school!
+Please don´t use this at school!